 Suns' Marquese Chriss: Won't play Friday

-Chriss (hip) has been ruled out for Friday's game against the Rockets, Scott Bordow of The Arizona Republic reports.
+Chriss (hip) did not practice Thursday and has been ruled out for Friday's game against the Nuggets, Scott Bordow of The Arizona Republic reports.

-Chriss strained his hip flexor during Sunday's win over the Thunder, and despite having multiple days to recover, the issue is apparently still bothersome enough to keep him sidelined for Friday's contest.
-With Chriss unavailable, Dragan Bender is expected to step into the starting lineup.
-His next chance to return to action will come Sunday against the Pacers.
+With Chriss, still unable to do any on-court work, the Suns may have him undergo a second MRI to see if they can learn anything more about the injury.
+It doesn't look like Chriss is close to returning to the floor, and Dragan Bender will continue to start at power forward in his absence.

 More News